HardyPotato/SubSnatcher/README.md

 ```shell
 python SubSnatcher.py
 ```
-Or you can just download the compiled .exe version.

 The GUI should appear where you can start interacting with the application.

+You can also skip all these steps and just download the compiled .exe version, or compile it for yourself using PyInstaller.

 ## Usage
 To download subtitles: